Operation Varsity Blues: Felicity Huffman sentenced to 14 days in college admissions scandal

 A total of 51 people have been charged in the scheme, the biggest college admissions case ever prosecuted by the Justice Department.

+Prosecutors had recommended a month in prison for Huffman, while her lawyers said she should get probation.

-In his argument for incarceration, Assistant U.S. Attorney Eric Rosen said Friday that prosecutors had no reason to doubt the rationale she offered - her fears and insecurities as a parent - for taking part in the scheme.
+In arguing for incarceration, Assistant U.S. Attorney Eric Rosen said prosecutors had no reason to doubt the rationale Huffman offered - her fears and insecurities as a parent - for taking part in the scheme.

 "But with all due respect to the defendant, welcome to parenthood," Rosen said.
 "Parenthood is terrifying, exhausting and stressful, but that's what every parent goes through. ...
 What parenthood does not do, it does not make you a felon, it does not make you cheat, in fact it makes you want to serve as a positive role model for your children."